 Fred’s Renewable Energy System

-His SIPs home uses around a 1/2 cord of firewood a year, which is sustainably harvested and processed on site.
-In winter 2010-11 they never fired the propane backup heater.
+His SIP home uses around a 1/2 cord of firewood a year, which is sustainably harvested and processed on site.
+They have not fired up their propane back-up heater since 2010.

-Finally, Fred has a DC-powered Solene Aurora solar hot water collector, completing the suite of renewable energy systems.
+Finally, they have a DC-powered Solene Aurora solar hot water collector, completing the suite of renewable energy systems.
 Fred’s latest passion is learning about water conversation and he plans to capture and use rainwater on site.

 PV Project Supervisor